Great questions today! If i didnt answer your question in the live chat please post it here! :D

 This is my first science job!
 But I’ve had a lot of non-science jobs when I was at school and university.
 My first job was in a bakery selling lovely bread and cakes.
 I also worked in the stockroom at Next and in various offices (boring!)
 Science is much more fun than any of those!

 Now I work as a research associate in the same lab where I did my PhD.
 You can read more about what I actually do in the section about ‘me and my work’.

 The lab is at University College London

-Favourite thing to do in science When I get a really difficult experiment to finally work its very satisfying!
+Favourite thing to do in my job When I get a really difficult experiment to finally work its very satisfying!

 I look at egg cells (which get fertilised by the sperm to make a baby) to see why eggs from older women are more unhealthy – this will help us understand why older women are more likely to have babies with problems like Down’s syndrome.